canjs/canjs/guides/introduction.md

 One of the things that sets CanJS apart from other frameworks is its use of an Application State.
 An Application State is an observable object that, as its name implies, contains the state of your application.
-Where other application frameworks model their applications with routes, controllers, &c., CanJS takes a more unified, semantic approach.
+Where other application frameworks model their applications with routes, controllers, etc., CanJS takes a more unified, semantic approach.
 It encapsulates the state of your application in an object.
 This is a pretty powerful approach to writing applications---freeing developers from many of the constraints of a